vivienhenz24/fuzzy-canary/README.md

 ### How It Works

-Fuzzy Canary injects plain text with a random sentence at the beginning of your `<body>` tag.
-The text is present in the DOM for scrapers to pick up but can be styled to be invisible to users.
+Fuzzy Canary injects hidden honeypot links at the beginning of your `<body>` tag.
+These links are invisible to users but present in the DOM for scrapers to discover and follow.
+When a scraper visits these URLs, you can detect unauthorized scraping.

-The SDK automatically detects if a canary was already injected during server-side rendering (SSR), avoiding duplication.
+The SDK automatically detects if canary links were already injected during server-side rendering (SSR), avoiding duplication.
 No configuration is required.

+### Security Note

+The canary URLs are injected at **build time** by the package maintainer using GitHub Actions secrets.
+This keeps the honeypot URLs out of the source code.
+End users simply install the package - the URLs are already baked into the distributed code with zero configuration needed.

+Links are rendered in the DOM as: `description - url` (e.g., "API Documentation - https://your-domain.com/api/docs")

 ## Server-Side Rendering (Recommended when you pass UA)